Meet the Team

 Specialising in hands-on treatment and rehabilitation her aim is to treat, educate and rehabilitate her patients to achieve their own individual goals, be that returning to work, walking the dog or their next marathon.

 Philippa is trained in acupuncture, Clinical Pilates, Neurological Physiotherapy and Video Gait Analysis.
 She enjoys teaching and educating patients and believes understanding the problem is key in rehabilitation.
-She has organised and lead many clinical lectures to colleagues, GPs and patient groups and also has experience as a clinical educator for student physiotherapists.
+She has organised and led many clinical lectures to colleagues, GPs and patient groups, and works at Winchester University as a clinical lecturer teaching physiotherapy students.